stormpath/stormpath-documentation/source/001_about.rst

 What is Stormpath?
 ==================

 Stormpath is a hosted API service for creating and managing user accounts.

-Stormpath is the first easy, secure user management and authentication service for developers.
+It is the first easy and secure user management and authentication service for developers.

-Fast and intuitive to use, Stormpath enables plug-and-play security and accelerates application development on any platform.

-Built for developers, it offers an easy API, open source SDKs, and an active community.
-The flexible cloud service can manage millions of users with a scalable pricing model that is ideal for projects of any size.
+Built for developers, it offers an easy API, open source SDKs, web-based administration console, and an active community.
+All of this for a flexible cloud service that can manage millions of users with a scalable pricing model that is ideal for projects of any size.

 By offloading user management and authentication to Stormpath, developers can bring new applications to market faster, reduce development and operations costs, and protect their users with best-in-class security.